 Spectrum efficiency and high level of flexibility in order to adapt to national circumstances as well as to meet the changing need and demand for capacity in time and geography.

 The implementation of this ECC Decision will encompass different stages at the national level (e.g. national consultation processes and update of existing authorisations as required) with a varying complexity depending on the legal and regulatory framework of each country.
-The harmonised technical conditions for MFCN set out in this decision have been developed assuming an authorisation where the location of transmitters and receivers are known The authorisation may cover both nationwide licensing and licensing on a smaller geographic basis than nationwide.

-Editor’s Note: What happened if administration decides for authorization regime, where location of transmitters and receivers are not known?
+The harmonised technical conditions for MFCN set out in this decision have been developed assuming an authorisation regime where the base station locations are known.
+Additional considerations may be needed on a national basis for an authorisation regime where the location of base stations are not known to ensure that the harmonised technical conditions in this Decision are met.

 WRC-19 identified the frequency band 40.5-43.5 GHz for IMT on a global basis.
 In March 2020, CEPT decided to develop a new ECC Decision to harmonise the frequency bands 40.5-43.5 GHz for MFCN.
 The harmonisation measures comprise a band plan and technical conditions suitable for 5G, taking into account the radio applications according to ERC Report 25 (ECA table).

 In the 40.5-43.5 GHz band, MFCN will support mainly urban and suburban hotspot areas.
 The deployment of MFCN is expected to target only cells with a small range.
 Due to the characteristics of this frequency band, there is no expectation that it will be used for contiguous wide/nationwide coverage of MFCN networks areas.
 There may be a need for a limited number of hotspots in rural areas.
 MFCN networks at 40 GHz could be deployed indoor and outdoor.